gportay/iamroot/README.md

 [fakechroot(1)] blindly trusts the environment variable `LD_PRELOAD` is set and preserved across the processes, although, [dracut(8)] unset the dynamic loader environments and shoots itself in the foot.

+For all those latter reasons, and since the *Linux* [ld.so(8)] can execute binaries, then [iamroot(7)] rewrites the whole command line to overcome all these limitations mention above.

 ## DOCUMENTATION

 Build the documentation using *make(1)*